Kerman-Sanjuan/Covid-19-Tweet-Sentiment-Analysis/README.md

  2. Emaitzak: Iragarpen batzuetatik lortutako emaitzak.
  3. Notebooks: Two notebooks, one trained with the large dataset and the other one  for dummy execution.
  4. Models: Trained model and vector.
  5. py : Streamlit front-end code.
+This is the web-page: https://share.streamlit.io/kerman-sanjuan/natural-language-processing-ehes/main/py/streamlit_web.py
  6. The rest of the files are for miscellaneous reasons.